Stage 5: Virtual Paths — Containment for Sandboxes

 Markers Work with VirtualPath Too

-, you can use markers with VirtualPath
+Just like StrictPath, you can use markers with VirtualPath:

 #![allow(unused)] fn main() { use strict_path::{VirtualPath, VirtualRoot}; struct UserPhotos; struct UserDocuments; fn organize_virtual_storage(user_id: u64) -> Result<(), Box<dyn std::error::Error>> { // Each domain gets its own virtual root let photos_vroot: VirtualRoot<UserPhotos> = VirtualRoot::try_new_create(format!("users/user_{}/photos", user_id))?; let docs_vroot: VirtualRoot<UserDocuments> = VirtualRoot::try_new_create(format!("users/user_{}/documents", user_id))?; let photo = photos_vroot.virtual_join("vacation.jpg")?; // VirtualPath<UserPhotos> let doc = docs_vroot.virtual_join("report.pdf")?; // VirtualPath<UserDocuments> process_photo(&photo)?; // ✅ Correct type process_document(&doc)?; // ✅ Correct type // process_photo(&doc)?; // ❌ Compile error!
 Ok(()) } fn process_photo(photo: &VirtualPath<UserPhotos>) -> std::io::Result<()> { println!("Processing photo: {}", photo.virtualpath_display()); Ok(()) } fn process_document(doc: &VirtualPath<UserDocuments>) -> std::io::Result<()> { println!("Processing document: {}", doc.virtualpath_display()); Ok(()) } }